 Users who modify the source code of these open programs are usually NOT permitted to charge licensing fees to other computer users who intend viewing, copying, altering, and sharing the source code.

-Programmers of Open Source Softwares may charge fees to software users for support and other software services.
+Programmers of open Softwares may charge fees to software users for support and other software services.
 Examples are troubleshooting, installation, and general use).

 This will be viewed as being more lucrative than say – selling a modified software.